antares-v/TrustPath/FIREBASE_SETUP.md

 ### 2. Download and Add GoogleService-Info.plist

+**If using a shared Firebase project:**
+- Ask your team lead for the `GoogleService-Info.plist` file
+- Drag and drop it into your Xcode project (make sure to add it to the target)

+**If using individual Firebase projects:**
 1. Go to [Firebase Console](https://console.firebase.google.com/)
 2. Create a new project (or select existing one)
 3. Add an iOS app to your project